Our goal is to share the best evidence available with our healthcare colleagues and students so they can:

 Student Program Coordinator

 Janet Garcia, RN, BSN joined the FACTS team in December 2018 as our student program coordinator.
-With a background as a registered nurse, Janet is responsible for facilitating our student ambassador program and managing the enrollment, scheduling, and preceptors for our Georgetown online elective course.
+With a background as a registered nurse, Janet is responsible for managing the enrollment, scheduling, and preceptors for our Georgetown online elective course.
 She is a certified FEMM and teen FEMM educator.
 Her passion to share the science of fertility awareness within the medical community stems from the positive impact restorative women’s healthcare has had in her health and wellness.
 She enjoys working with our students and sees them as the key to transforming women’s healthcare for the future.
-She lives in Wisconsin with her husband and four small children.
+She lives in Wisconsin with her husband and five children.

 Gracie Stotzer

-Gracie Stotzer joined FACTS as the conference and speaker program coordinator in the summer of 2021.
-Upon graduation from Benedictine College with dual majors in psychology and Spanish, she traded out her native Albuquerque, New Mexico for Sevilla, Spain to become an ESL instructor.
-While abroad, she found herself in a crash course on fertility awareness to address her own health issues.
-Returning to the United States, she encountered FACTS and is delighted to now engage with students and FACTS speakers alike–including some of the very same doctors who saw her as a patient while abroad.
-Gracie now balances her FACTS responsibilities with continued work and studies in the areas of nutrition and sustainability, fostering a growing interest in the intersection of the health of both people and planet.
+Gracie Stotzer first joined FACTS as the Conference and Speaker Program Coordinator in the summer of 2021 but now answers to Educational Programs Assistant.
+Upon graduation from Benedictine College with dual majors in psychology and Spanish, she traded out her native Albuquerque, NM for Sevilla, Spain to become an ESL instructor.
+While abroad, she began a crash course in fertility awareness to address her own health issues.
+Upon returning to the United States, she encountered FACTS and is delighted to now engage with students and FACTS speakers alike–including some of the very same doctors who saw her as a patient while abroad.
+Gracie now balances her FACTS responsibilities with studies in human nutrition, fostering a growing interest in the intersection of the health of both people and the planet.
 Unsurprisingly, in her spare time, you can find her enjoying great food and the great outdoors!

 Robert Motley, MD